10 Impressive Health Benefits Of Black Cohosh

 Black cohosh is usually ingested in the form of pills, tea, and sometimes even in tincture form.

-- Black Cohosh Powder – The root and the leaves are usually ground together to produce a fine, dry powder.
+- Black Cohosh Powder: The root and the leaves are usually ground together to produce a fine, dry powder.

 Black cohosh dosage amount really depends on a variety of factors such as the specific use of the herb, the manufacturer (in the case of pills), additional ingredients, and the form in which it is taken.
-Also, bear in mind that it is dangerous to compensate a missed dose with an extra amount during the next dosage time.3
+Also, bear in mind that it is dangerous to compensate a missed dose with an extra amount during the next dosage time.13

 It is recommended to consult with your doctor or herbalist to reach a fixed dosage amount.
 Do not try to self-administer this herb.

-Despite the diverse range of benefits of black cohosh for health, there have been reports of this herb causing liver damage, particularly when ingested over a long period of time.
-Also, if not taken in the right quantities, some people may complain about side effects like nausea, dizziness, headaches, constipation, and diarrhea.
+Despite the diverse range of benefits of black cohosh for health, there have been reports of this herb causing liver damage, particularly when ingested over a long period of time.14

+If not taken in the right quantities, some people may experience side effects like nausea, dizziness, headaches, constipation, and diarrhea.
 Therefore, before adding this powerful herbal agent into your daily or weekly regimen, it is very important to discuss the decision with a medical professional.

 References [ + ]

-|2, 3, 4.||↑||Black Cohosh.
+|13, 16.||↑||Black Cohosh.
 Cancer Research UK.|

 Disclaimer: The content is purely informative and educational in nature and should not be construed as medical advice.
 Please use the content only in consultation with an appropriate certified medical or healthcare professional.